FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 If you wish to import your [Lutris](https://lutris.net/) games to Steam with the least amount of headaches, use [Steam ROM Manager](https://github.com/SteamGridDB/steam-rom-manager).
 Despite its name, SRM can import data from `.desktop` application shortcut.
 How does it differ from importing games directly from Lutris?
 It allows you to add custom artwork for games, sourced from [SteamGridDB](https://www.steamgriddb.com/).
 Create a new Parser and use `Non Steam Shortcuts` as a template.
 Add `*/${title}@(.desktop|.DESKTOP)` as `User's glob` parameter and lead `ROMs directory` to the path you have your games installed.
 Create a desktop shortcut for your game from Lutris and place `.desktop` shortcut into your game's directory.
 Save, go to `Preview` and press `Parse`.

 [DXVK](https://github.com/doitsujin/dxvk) can cause stuttering while playing a game for the first time, which ruins the experience.
 In order to minimize the amount of stuttering, run `sudo nano /etc/profile.d/gpl.sh` add this line: `RADV_PERFTEST=gpl`.
 Press `CTRL+O` to save changes and `CTRL+X` to exit.
 Reboot to apply the changes.

-## Troubleshooting

-Before opening an issue, make sure to try different [Wine](https://www.winehq.org/) or [Proton](https://github.com/ValveSoftware/Proton) versions.
-The recommended path is to go from the newest release down to the oldest.

 ## Issues unresolved